 Rest and relaxation, day-trip or overnighter

 Another 20 minutes on the road from Parwanoo, and you're in Dharampur (50km from Chandigarh along NH21).
 The place buzzes with eateries.
-We recommend Giani Da Dhaba, a large, clean and well-kept eating hall that somehow manages to seat every newcomer despite its perpetually busy look, and Shan-e-Himachal, also known as Colonel Da Dhaba, run by a retired army officer.
+We recommend Giani Da Dhaba, a large, clean and well-kept eating hall that somehow manages to seat every newcomer despite its perpetually busy look, and Colonel's Shan-e-Angar, also known as Colonel Da Dhaba, run by a retired army officer.
 Though Shan is smaller than Giani's, the food is comparable in both taste and quality.
 If you're easy with Indian food and not too hung up on hygiene, you can't go wrong with a meal in either place.
 The food is fresh and hot and always available when you need it.

 Forty minutes uphill from Dharampur (64km from Chandigarh along NH21, turn left at the Dharampur turn-off) brings you to Kasauli, a small Raj-era town.
 At 1928 metres, Kasauli is an idyllic hill station, with streets wrapped in romantic fog and shaded by elderly, gigantic pine trees and Himalayan oak horse chestnuts.
-There's plenty of short excursions you could undertake from here - walk to Monkey Point or drive to the Gorkha Fort in Sabathu, or the cantonment town of Dagshai, or even the Lawrence School in Sanawar.
+There are plenty of short excursions you could undertake from here - walk to Monkey Point or drive to the Gorkha Fort in Sabathu, or the cantonment town of Dagshai, or even the Lawrence School in Sanawar.
 You could also choose to do nothing at all, and just lie back with a book in the sun - but don't forget your woollies, it get cold here even if the sun's out.
-Baikunth Resorts, away from the town proper, has rooms from Rs 7150 per couple per night and is a good bet if you're looking for a place to stay.
+Baikunth Resorts, away from the town proper, has rooms from Rs 9000 per couple per night and is a good bet if you're looking for a place to stay.

 The toy train